judus/rocket-engine/readme.md

 ### Demo Space Game

-The demo focuses on controlling a spaceship infinite space (well — theoretically, but IEEE 754 keeps contradicting me).
+The demo focuses on controlling a spaceship infinite space (well — theoretically, but IEEE 754 won't have it).
 There are two main control modes that can be switched by
 **pressing the space bar**:

 - **Realistic Physics**: For long-distance travel with inertia dampers off.